IKEA effect: Experiments by Norton et al.

+Conclusions

 The experiments by Norton and his colleagues demonstrated that self-assembly affects the evaluation of a product by its consumers.
 The results suggest that when people construct a particular product themselves, even if they do a poor job of it, they value the end result more than if they had not put any effort into its creation.

 Participants, wrote Norton and his colleagues, "saw their amateurish creations as similar in value to experts' creations, and expected others to share their opinions."
 To be sure, "labor leads to love only when labor results in successful completion of tasks; when participants built and then destroyed their creations, or failed to complete them, the IKEA effect dissipated."
 The researchers also concluded "that labor increases valuation for both 'do-it-yourselfers' and novices."

 The researchers noted that their use of "simple IKEA boxes and Lego sets that did not permit customization" did not prevent participants from manifesting the IKEA effect.

 Later research

-Gibbs and Drolet (2003) showed that raising consumers' energy levels can persuade them to select experiences that involve greater effort.
+Gibbs and Drolet (2008) showed that raising consumers' energy levels can persuade them to select experiences that involve greater effort.
 But companies have been warned not to challenge consumers too much, lest they be unable to complete a task and thus end up dissatisfied.

 Research by Dahl and Moreau (2007) suggests that customers are more satisfied when there is a limit to the amount of creativity they can express in assembling a product.

-Causes

-One factor is that "self-assembly of products may allow people to both feel competent and display evidence of that competence."
-Also, the idea that they are "saving money by buying products that require some assembly" may make them feel like "smart shoppers."
+Underlying mechanisms

+Norton et al. mentions three key underlying mechanisms in the study.
+One key underlying mechanism of the IKEA effect mentioned in Norton et al.'s study is competence also known as effectance.
+Effectance is a fundamental human need, it is "an ability to successfully produce desired outcomes in one's environment" Norton et al. suggests that the "increase in liking that occurs due to effort coupled with the positive feelings of effectance that accompany successful completion of tasks is an important driver of the increase in willingness to pay"; thus, greater IKEA effect.
+"Effectance itself has two psychological components: actual control over outcomes and mere perceived control over outcomes."
+Norton et al.'s study covers both components of effectance as "the participants are in "control" by building their own products yet assembling them according to preset instructions (i.e. "not in control")."
+This is evidence of perceived and actual control explaining the underlying mechanisms of the IKEA effect.
+This finding aligns with previous literature as Bandura's seminal research on self-efficacy (1977) also found that successful completion of tasks allows people to feel competent and in control.